 In North America, we still have the rare opportunity to protect ecologically significant lands and the wildlife that depends on it for survival.
 But protecting and caring for land in just one country is not necessarily enough for a species to thrive.

 Species cross borders.
 Many of the birds and other wildlife found in the United States are shared with our neighbors in Canada.
 Birds such as Piping Plover and Northern Pintail spend their winters in the United States, but go north of the border to breed.
 Estimates indicate that close to 70% of all North American waterfowl breed in Canada.
 Yet one of the core foundations of North American bird abundance – the wetlands of Canada – are under constant threat from intensification of agriculture and the pressure for development.

 Currently there is an incredible leverage opportunity for U.S. donors – most U.S. dollar raised for wetland conservation work in Canada can be matched 3 to 1.
-That means a $1,000 gift delivers $4,000 in conservation results!

 The match is partially funded by the U.S. and Canadian governments; however, without donations from U.S. residents, foundations, or corporations to get the ball rolling these ‘available’ funds are inaccessible.
 And critical conservation work that supports wetlands, associated uplands, waterfowl and other migratory birds that are tied to U.S. interests is not being accomplished.

 AFNCC is partnering with the Nature Conservancy of Canada (NCC), Canada’s largest national land conservation organization, to help raise funds to protect habitat and species that cross borders.
 The two organizations are working in partnership to conserve landscapes that benefit both Canada and the U.S. Together we can help protect our natural heritage so our grandchildren’s grandchildren have the possibility of seeing the same birds in the sky that we grew up with.